 This technology has been around for some time but has begun to gain popularity with the advancement of aeroponics.

-These are just 5 ways you can save water with aeroponics farming, but there are more ways aeroponics is helping to not only reduce water consumption but provide a sustainable and more efficient way of creating locally grown food.
+These are just 5 ways you can save water with aeroponics farming, but there are more ways aeroponics is helping to reduce water consumption and provide a sustainable and more efficient way of creating locally grown food.

 And because aeroponics is just one part of having a vertical farm, it can be combined with other farming methods, like hydroponics, to produce more high-quality food that can last and be used through the future.